.

 The Best LIS Systems: Comprehensive and Flexible

-Thanks to the availability of advanced laboratory information systems clinical labs and pathology groups no longer need to deal with the limitations that come with legacy lab information systems.
+Thanks to the availability of advanced laboratory information systems, clinical labs and pathology groups no longer need to be frustrated with the limitations of legacy LIS systems.
 So instead of dealing with reliability and performance issues stemming from a lack of modules and features, they can now partner with innovative laboratory information system companies that offer all-in-one and flexible informatics solutions that are capable of:

-• Combining all departments and operations within a single laboratory information system, eliminating data silos and the need for additional laboratory software systems.
+• Combining all departments and operations within a single laboratory information system that eliminates data silos and the need for additional laboratory software systems.

 • Automating complex processes to improve test turnaround times and reduce both the need for manual labor and the potential for human error.

-• Generating fully customizable lab reports and multiple delivery options that cater to customer preferences.
+• The generation of fully customizable lab reports and multiple delivery options that cater to customer preferences.

-• Monitoring quality control for troubleshooting and quick problem resolution.
+• Monitoring quality control for troubleshooting and expedited problem resolution.

 • Accessing actionable real-time business analytics (widgets & dashboards, statistical reporting, dynamic reports) to support every department.